motherjones/cyoa/README.md

 The connects to should be a pipe-separated ( this is the  "|" under the delete key) list of slugs which you want the page to connect to.
 The connects text should also be a pipe-separated separated list of what you want the connectors to read.
 If you like, you can designate a different character as the separator.
 Note that the order of the connects to and connects text must match.

 Wow.
 That's a bit to take in, isn't it.
-Why not look at <a href="https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdHRQUlVQcDBJRU44NFdzc3lIeElkQXc&output=html">an example of a spreadsheet that feeds a cyoa</a>.
+Here's [our original Google Spreadsheet](https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdHRQUlVQcDBJRU44NFdzc3lIeElkQXc&output=html) again so you can remind yourself what we're talking about here.

 When you make the function, you can also feed in your options; in addition to how you want to separate your info, you can choose how the controls appear the controls are 'left', 'right', 'centered', and 'split' like so:
 ```html